A overview of the changes in Plone 4.2 and 4.3.

 David asks us to get involved in building the next version of Plone:

 - Review PLIPs to aid the FT by giving feedback on a PLIP.
-(See dev.plone.org/roadmap) for the PLIPs.)
+(See the Plone roadmap for the PLIPs.)

 - Champion a PLIP: take responsibility to make a PLIP happen (coordinate developers, make sure things are moving along).